 Motorists often fail to look out for people on foot walking beside the road or crossing an intersection.
 A driver making a turn at an intersection may cause an accident by failing to yield to a pedestrian who has the right of way to cross the intersection with the light.
 Drivers who speed or get behind the wheel drowsy, drunk, or distracted put Athens pedestrians in danger.
 If you have been injured in a pedestrian collision caused by a reckless driver, you may have a right to seek significant financial compensation.

 If you or your loved one has been involved in a pedestrian accident in Athens, Georgia, you should have a pedestrian accident attorney review your case.
-Kevin Adamson and Alan Cleveland have more than 40 years of combined experience representing victims of personal injuries.
+Kevin Adamson and Alan Cleveland have over 75 years of combined experience representing victims of personal injuries.
 Our legal team believes in aggressively preparing your case for trial in order to obtain the best possible results for clients.
 Most cases are settled out of court.
 But we always prepare cases as if they are going to trial.
 This strategy allows us to negotiate from a position of strength and has helped us obtain millions of dollars in verdicts and settlements.

 Call an Athens pedestrian accident lawyers at Adamson & Cleveland, LLC at 470-558-0033 to understand your legal options.